ESG

 KAP corporate services executives regularly update the board on sustainability matters and external stakeholder views, bearing in mind the diverse nature of sustainability within the group.

 The relevant focus areas, policies and frameworks pertaining to sustainability matters are set at a KAP level, with guidance and approval thereof by our board, and are adopted by our divisions.
-Read more in our corporate governance report.

-Having an engaged workforce
+Creating an engaged workforce

 Delivering social value